 The balance sheet helps business owners and managers maintain a firm grasp on the business’s current financial situation in order to make appropriate financial decisions.
 For example, a lengthening receivables cycle may call for more aggressive collection practices.

 The cash flow statement (CFS) records the amount of actual money that flows into and out of the company.
-According to a 2010 Forbes articles entitled, “What is a Cash Flow Statement?” the “CFS allows investors to understand how a company's operations are running, where its money is coming from, and how it is being spent.”
+Managers can use a cash flow statement to get a look at where the company is getting and spending its money and to better understand how well operations are going.
 The cash flow statement helps investors and potential investors determine whether a company can be trusted to spend their money wisely.